moves-rwth/storm/documentation/installation/installation.md

 categories: [Installation]
 ---

-# Obtaining storm
+# Obtaining Storm

-We currently provide three ways of obtaining and running storm.
+We currently provide three ways of obtaining and running Storm.

 - [Homebrew](#homebrew) (**new!**)
 - a [virtual machine](#virtual-machine)
 - [source code](#building-storm-from-source)

-If you just want to run storm and you want to run it natively on your machine, then we recommend installing it via [Homebrew](#homebrew).
-If you just want to have a peek at what storm can do and you cannot use the Homebrew installation, then downloading the VM is the best choice as it comes with the necessary dependencies preinstalled and let's you just run the tool.
-However, if you want or need to make changes to the storm code base, you have to obtain the source code and [build it](#building-storm-from-source) yourself.
+If you just want to run Storm and you want to run it natively on your machine, then we recommend installing it via [Homebrew](#homebrew).
+If you just want to have a peek at what Storm can do and you cannot use the Homebrew installation, then downloading the VM is the best choice as it comes with the necessary dependencies preinstalled and let's you just run the tool.
+However, if you want or need to make changes to the Storm code base, you have to obtain the source code and [build it](#building-storm-from-source) yourself.
 While this is not always easy, we spent some effort on making this process easy.
-Please also consult our list of [requirements](documentation/installation/requirements) to see whether building storm on your system promises to be successful.
+Please also consult our list of [requirements](documentation/installation/requirements) to see whether building Storm on your system promises to be successful.

 ## Homebrew

 If you are running a version of macOS that is newer than Mavericks, you can use [Homebrew](http://brew.sh/), a tool that provides easy access to packages.
-Once you have installed Homebrew, you need to *tap* the storm Homebrew formulas
+Once you have installed Homebrew, you need to *tap* the Storm Homebrew formulas

 ```shell
 brew tap moves-rwth/storm
 ```

-to make Homebrew aware of how to install storm.
-Then, installing storm is as easy as
+to make Homebrew aware of how to install Storm.
+Then, installing Storm is as easy as

 ```shell
 brew install stormchecker
 ```

-This will install storm and all necessary and some recommended dependencies.
+This will install Storm and all necessary and some recommended dependencies.
 More options provided by the package can be seen by invoking

 ```shell
 brew info stormchecker